|I bought one of these|

 |Historic women at Women's Rights National Park|

 The tour began Sunday night and dealt with the southern finger lakes around Corning NY.
-So we went up on Friday to explore the northern area on our own - a visit to Seneca Falls - the purported base for Bedford Falls in the movie It's a Wonderful Life - and the inspiration for the bridge Jimmy Steward jumped off - we went to the museum founded by the youngest daughter in the Capra movie -- Zuzu of the famous petals.
-We may go back in December for the 50th anniversary.
+So we went up on Friday to explore the northern area on our own - a visit to Seneca Falls - the purported base for Bedford Falls in the movie It's a Wonderful Life - and the inspiration for the bridge Jimmy Stewart jumped off - we went to the museum founded by the youngest daughter in the Capra movie -- Zuzu of the famous petals.
+We may go back in December for the 75th anniversary.
 Watch Frank Capra movies -- many relate to social justice.
 Then on to Skaneateles which if you remember was a Clinton vacation spot.
 Had my daily ice cream.
 On Sunday morning we went up to a garden called Sonnenberg Gardens - the summer home of a very rich couple - with spectacular gardens.

 We got to the Watson Center at around 5PM to get ready for the first dinner and meeting with the group.